nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 [10, 1, 9]
 ```

 We _could_ hardcode another conditional to check the value stored in the third index, but we're programmers.
-We immediately recognize a pattern emerging where we will need to _select_ the first value and compare it to the second and third values, and then _select_ the second value, and compare it to the third value, all while swapping the index of values when necessary.
+We immediately recognize a pattern emerging where we will need to _select_ the first value and not only compare it to the second value, but to the third value as well.
+And then _select_ the second value, and compare it to the third value, all while swapping the location of values when necessary.
+We need to iterate.

 Let's update our pseudocode:
 ```